Black redstart

-The black redstart (Phoenicurus ochruros) is a small passerine bird in the genus Phoenicurus.
-Like its relatives, it was formerly classed as a member of the thrush family (Turdidae), but is now known to be an Old World flycatcher (Muscicapidae).
-Obsolete common names include Tithys redstart, blackstart (not to be confused with the species currently known as blackstart) and black redtail.
+The black redstart (Phoenicurus ochruros) is a small passerine bird in the Old World flycatcher family.
+It is a widespread breeder in rocky habitats across Eurasia and North Africa, from the British Isles south to Morocco and east to central China.
+It is resident in the milder parts of its range, but northern and eastern birds migrate.

 Taxonomy and systematics

 The first formal description of the black redstart was by the German naturalist Samuel Gottlieb Gmelin in 1774 under the binomial name Mottacilla ochruros.
 The species is now placed in the genus Phoenicurus that was introduced in 1817 by the English naturalist Thomas Forster.
 Both parts of the scientific name are from Ancient Greek and refer to the colour of the tail.
 The genus name Phoenicurus is from phoinix, "red", and -ouros -"tailed", and the specific ochruros is from okhros, "pale yellow" and -ouros.
+Obsolete common names include Tithys redstart, blackstart (not to be confused with the species currently known as blackstart) and black redtail.

 The black redstart is a member of a temperate Eurasian clade, which also includes the Daurian redstart, Hodgson's redstart, the white-winged redstart and perhaps Przevalski's redstart.
 The ancestors of the present species diverged from about 3 million years ago (mya) (Late Pliocene) onwards and spread throughout much of Palearctic from 1.5 mya onward.
 It is not very closely related to the common redstart.
 As these are separated by different behaviour and ecological requirements and have not evolved fertilisation barriers, the two European species can produce apparently fertile and viable hybrids.

 There are a number of subspecies, which differ mainly in the underpart colours of the adult males and, for some forms, calls; different authorities accept between five and seven subspecies.
 They can be separated into three major groups, according to morphology, biogeography and mtDNA cytochrome b sequence data.

 P. o. phoenicuroides group.
 Basal central and eastern Asian forms which diverged from the ancestral stock as the species slowly spread west (c.
 3–1.5 mya).
 Females and juveniles light grey brown.